What's Causing The Hurricanes? - Slashdot

 Butterflies (Score:1)

 Lots of heat energy and no El Nino to kill.
-(Score:1)
+(Score:2)

 Lots of energy to fuel them without crosswinds from El Nino to rip the apart.